+- Risk Management and Governance

+- Accounting and Financial Control

+- Internal Financial Control Income

+- Internal Financial Control Salaries and Expenses

-- Accounting and Financial Control - Internal Financial Control Income - Internal Financial Control Purchasing and Payments - Internal Financial Control Contracts and Tendering
+- Internal Financial Control Investments

+- Internal Financial Control Assets

+- Internal Financial Control Purchasing and Payments

+- Internal Financial Control Contracts and Tendering

-On a bi-annual basis, the internal auditor reports to the Board of Trustees through the Audit and Risk Committee on the operation of the systems of control and on the discharge of the Board of Trustees financial responsibilities and annually prepares a short annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On a semi-annual basis, the internal auditor reports to the Board of Trustees through the audit and risk committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+On an annual basis the internal auditor prepares a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.